Keiaus/Holly/README.md

 # Holly
-A Chatbot made in Python using Tkinter
+A chatbot made in Python using Tkinter